1. The Classic PB&J

 The great jelly debate: grape or strawberry?
 Concord grapes are one of the most popular jelly and juice varieties.
 Grapes grow on vines!
 Juice from the grape is cooked in large kettles then sugar and pectin are added to get the right consistency.

 Wheat is used in many products such as pasta, breads and pastries.
 Watch and discover what makes white, wheat, and multigrain breads different.
+Look out for a brand new ag mag all about wheat coming soon!

 Read: PB&J Hooray to discover the whole process from seed, to factory, to store, to your lunchbox!